tombenke/easer/website-docs/configuration.md

 - CLI parameter: `--useWebsocket [true]`, or `-w [true]`.
 - Environment: `EASER_USE_WEBSOCKET`.
 - Config object property: `useWebsocket`.
 - Default value: `false`.

-Set the name of the event, the WebSocket server listens for and will forward towards NATS topics:
-- CLI parameter: `--forwarderEvent <event-name>`, `-e <event-name>`.
-- Environment: `WSSERVER_FORWARDER_EVENT`.
-- Config object property: `wsServer.forwarderEvent`.
-- Default value: `message`.

-Note: The messages should have a `topic` property, that holds the name of the WebSocket event in case of inbound messages, or the name of the NATS topic in case of the outbound messages.

-Enable the WebSocket server to forward the messages among inbound and outbound topics:
-- CLI parameter: `--forward [true]`, or `-f [true]`
-- Environment: `WSSERVER_FORWARD_TOPICS`.
-- Config object property: `wsServer.forwardTopics`.
-- Default value: `false`.

 Define the inbound NATS topics as a comma-separated list that will be forwarded towards websocket: